 If the Tenant is Starting an Active Military Duty

 This is made possible by the Servicemembers Civil Relief Act.
-The act gives tenants who are either deployed or relocated due to military service a right to break their lease.
+The act gives tenants who are either deployed or relocated due to active military service a right to break their lease.

 The state of Pennsylvania defines a servicemember as one who is a member of the: